Aaronontheweb/okta-music-store/README.md

 UI on top of these providers.

-Following the same techniques and principles that are taught in the MVC Music Store guide, I wrote some basic User and Group management code for the [Okta Music Store](https://github.com/okta/okta-music-store).
+Following the same techniques and principles that are taught in the MVC Music Store instructions, I wrote some basic User and Group management code for the [Okta Music Store](https://github.com/okta/okta-music-store).
 Since I expect that you've already learned how to build this sort of UI, let's just copy over the code so you can see how it works.